SEAT Ibiza: Second facelift

 The Ibiza received a second, more thorough facelift in 2015.
 The interior as well as the exterior were changed.
 According to SEAT, the interior raw materials used were higher in quality, and the overall design was more driver-focused and ergonomic.
 It was possible to personalise the steering wheel, gear stick, air vents, radio buttons, and door handles with a range of available colours.
 The centre console was more accessible and there were multiple new technology additions.
 It was equipped with a multifunctional steering wheel, ambient lighting, and an integrated navigation system along with Full Link technology.
 The Full Link technology allowed connectivity with the driver's mobile phone in a safe and easy way.
 Mirror Link technology, through the second-generation MIB infotainment system, also replicated the smartphone screen when a compatible device was plugged in.
 Full Link was also compatible with both Android and Apple smartphones.

 The safety features included were: daytime full-LED lights, parking assist with audio warnings, and a rear-view camera which provides live video from the rear of the car to make the driver aware of obstacles when reversing.

 Externally, the biggest difference was full LED lights.
 It was available as a 5-door, sport coupé, and sport tourer, as with the previous Ibiza.
 A range of Volkswagen Group's new 1.0-litre three-cylinder engines (MPI and TSI) were also available with the facelifted Ibiza.

 Fifth generation (6F/KJ1; 2017)

-The fifth-generation SEAT Ibiza 5-door hatchback (Typ 6F) was introduced at the 2017 Geneva Motor Show.
+The fifth-generation SEAT Ibiza 5-door hatchback (Type 6F) was introduced at the 2017 Geneva Motor Show.
 It was based on the MQB A0 platform.
-It was 2 mm shorter and 87 mm wider than the preceding generation.
-It was the first vehicle in the VAG group to use the MQB A0 platform, before the VW Polo, Skoda Fabia, and the Audi A1.
+It was 2 mm shorter and 87 mm wider than the preceding generation, and it was the first vehicle in the VAG group to use the MQB A0 platform, before the VW Polo, Skoda Fabia, and the Audi A1.
 Engine options included the 1.0-litre MPi, 1.0-litre TSI 3-cylinder petrol, 1.0-litre TSI 3-cylinder CNG, 1.5-litre TSI EVO, and the 1.6-litre TDI four-cylinder diesel.